ljjTYJR/PapersReading/Point_Set_Registration.md

     - Finding the connection to ICP.
     - Some ways to accelerate E-step: *block-like organizations* or *KD-trees*.

+- **An Adaptive Data Representation for Robust Point-Set Registration and Merging** :heavy_check_mark:

+  > Campbell, Dylan, and Lars Petersson.
+"An adaptive data representation for robust point-set registration and merging." *Proceedings of the IEEE international conference on computer vision*.
+2015.
+  >
+  > **Citations:** 60
+  >
+  > [[pdf]](./papers/Campbell_An_Adaptive_Data_ICCV_2015_paper.pdf)

+  - **SVR**
+  - Summary
+    - The method uses a *SVM* to generate two GMMs for the two point sets.(Compared to GMMReg, the GMMs components do not equal to the number of the points).
+The two GMMs have the same covariance, (Every component has the same covariance).
+    - Similar to GMMReg, registration is conducted by minimizing the L2 distance between two GMMs.
+The transformation parameter is updated by gradient-based method(*interior-reflective Newton* method).
+The covariance $\sigma$ works as the annealingp arameter.
+  - Pros
+    - The GMM constructed by the SVM is more robust especially for occlusion.

 - **FilterReg: Robust and Efficient Probabilistic Point-Set Registration using Gaussian Filter and Twist Parameterization** :heavy_check_mark: :no_entry:

   > Gao, Wei, and Russ Tedrake.
 "Filterreg: Robust and efficient probabilistic point-set registration using gaussian filter and twist parameterization." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
 2019.